Have you been arrested on drug manufacturing charges?

 You may be misrepresented in the filing

-There are cases in which the primary source of information is a police report of the incident—and the average police report is limited in the kind of information it can include.
-Additionally, misstatements by witnesses, lies or exaggerations from the alleged victim, police bias and simple errors can all lead to the police report presenting the facts of your case incorrectly.
+There are cases in which the primary source of information is a police report of the incident.
+The average police report is limited in the kind of information it can include.
+Additionally, misstatements by witnesses, lies or exaggerations from the alleged victim, police bias, and simple errors can all lead to the police report presenting the facts of your case incorrectly.

 If the drug manufacturing charges hinge on perception, you can certainly go to trial and hope for an acquittal.
 However, the trial process and its proceedings are stressful, risky, and expensive.
 A good criminal defense attorney can act on your behalf before things go too far.

 One of the best arguments for hiring a criminal defense attorney is pretrial communication—that’s when your lawyer can try to intervene before the prosecution files even files charges in your case.
 Particularly in misdemeanor cases, he or she can possibly explain the incident in a manner so that your case never reaches trial.

 North Carolina is a state that allows “diversion” for first-time offenders charged with certain drug crimes.
 Diversion is part of North Carolina’s structured sentencing system, which allows first-time offenders to receive a lesser sentence than those who have been convicted of drug crimes multiple times.

 There are programs that can help first-time offenders avoid jail time.
 In some cases, at the conclusion of the “diversionary period,” some first-time offenders can even have their records cleared.
 This allows them to legally claim they’ve never been arrested or convicted of a drug crime.

 Drug manufacturing charges can have life-long consequences, but choosing the right drug crime attorney can make a serious difference in both your outcome and your experience.